IBM, other tech results point to robust IT demand

 | NEW YORK

-NEW YORK A strong outlook from IBM and decent results from Intel Corp and Microsoft Corp suggest that corporate decision makers are shaking off nervousness about economic growth and boosting spending on technology.
+NEW YORK A strong outlook from IBM (IBM.N) and decent results from Intel Corp (INTC.O) and Microsoft Corp (MSFT.O) suggest that corporate decision makers are shaking off nervousness about economic growth and boosting spending on technology.

 IBM, the world's largest technology services company, easily beat Wall Street's fourth-quarter profit expectations and promised earnings growth of 10 percent this year.